Hawaii Driver's License

 • Pass the written knowledge test.
 The exam is designed to test your knowledge of roadway signs and laws featured in the Hawaii Driver’s Manual.
 It contains 30 questions, and you must get 24 right to pass.

-Stage 2: Provisional License
+Step 2: Hawaii Provisional License

 The Hawaii provisional license is also known as a restricted license.
 It allows you to drive unsupervised, except during curfew.
 It also limits the number of non-family members that you can transport.